verysonglaa/container-security-training/content/en/docs/container-basics/02-Security/02/_lsm.md

 }
 ```

-This profile allows only a subset of system calls necessary for frontend to operate, blocking others.
-Adding another layer of defense in addition to our dropped capabilites.
+This profile allows only a subset of system calls necessary for the frontend to operate, blocking others.
+Adding another layer of defense in addition to our dropped capabilities.

 To apply this profile to our frontend container, you can use the Docker command line with the `--security-opt` option: